-Grades K4-8
+Grades K4-12

 HAPA will administer the Universal Screeners in the same manner and time frame as required by the MPS.
-The school shall annually administer the current Wisconsin State Assessment, the Dynamic Learning Maps (DLM) Alternate Assessment System for eligible students with special needs when applicable, and ACCESS for English Language Learners (ELLs) in the same manner and time frame as required by the Department of Public Instruction.
+The school shall annually administer the current Wisconsin Student Assessment System (WSAS) (i. e., Wisconsin Forward Exam, and ACT Aspire), the Dynamic Learning Maps (DLM), Alternate Assessment System for eligible students with special needs when applicable, and the ACCESS for English Language Learners (ELLs) in the same manner and time frame as required by the Department of Public Instruction.
+This includes the final State Assessment of the current ACT, which is administrated to 11th grader students.